SiloCityLabs/blog/content/post/2018/2018-12-27-nightowl-bnc-and-zoneminder.md

 #### Setup:

-The PCI Card I used was &#8220;Hauppauge 649000-02&#8221;.
+The PCI Card I used was "Hauppauge 649000-02".
 It sells on ebay for around $20 and has 4 inputs.
 Something to look out for in these cards, If you have one main chip on the card with 4 inputs it will likely degrade the frames per camera.
 Something with one chip for 2 inputs would be ideal.
 8 Input cards with 4 chips would be ideal but unrealistic in price.
 I compromised with 4 input cards and bought two of them.

 Due to the name change of the pci card and the colons in the path, you will need to make a symlink to point to it.
 As you can see in the image my /camera/pci0 points to the path to the device.